hectane/hectane/README.md

 - mail queue that efficiently delivers emails to hosts
 - emails in the queue are stored on disk until delivery
 - MX records for the destination host are tried in order of priority
+- run the application as a service on Windows

 ### Parameters